kBeQ/Clipboard-Image-Saver/README.md

     -   Set custom default folders for both "Save As" and "Insta-Save".

-## Typical Workflow
+## Use Cases

+### 1. Instant Screenshots
-The real power of this app is speed.
-It turns the multi-step process of saving a screenshot into a simple two-click action.
+This is the classic workflow.
+It turns saving a screenshot into a simple two-click action.

 1.  **Snip:** Use the Windows Snipping Tool (`Win` + `Shift` + `S`) to capture any part of your screen.